LevyAM/LevyAM/README.md

 If you're here, it means you should follow me! :bowtie:
 Dont hesitate do tell me your impressions and how I should build this better!

-- 🔭 I’m currently working with IT Support and Monitoring :nerd_face:
+- 🔭 I’m currently as a DevOps Engineer :nerd_face:
-- 🌱 I’m currently learning NodeJS, Docker, ORM, CI/CD and Tests.
+- 🌱 I’m currently learning Go and (trying)Prometheus.
 - 👯 I’m looking to collaborate on projects that makes people lives better.

 Find me here: